AugustArnstad/BayesianVariableImportance/README.md

 ## Acknowledgements
 INLA team for their outstanding work on the INLA methodology and R package.
-My counsellor Stefanie Muff, Associate Professor, Department of Mathematical Sciences, NTNU Trondheim
+My counsellor Stefanie Muff, Associate Professor, Department of Mathematical Sciences, NTNU Trondheim.